-i don’t shop at those places..and i am generally against wearing things which are knock-offs..even if i did shop from a place which had nearly identical knock-offs i would stay away from that and get something else from there maybe.posted almost 2 years ago
+i don’t shop at those places..and i am generally against wearing things which are knock-offs..even if i did shop from a place which had nearly identical knock-offs i would stay away from that and get something else from there maybe.posted over 2 years ago

 I know this is an older topic, and the two main sides have been covered, so I thought I’d post about why I have purchased designer items.